OmidEsmailbeig/ansible-examples/ansible_vault/README.md

-# Automate Docker installation using Ansible
+# Using Ansible Vault for transferring sensitive files

 Copyright &copy; 2022 Omid Esmailbeig <omid.delta96@gmail.com>

-The example will automatically upgrade the systems and install Docker if it's not installed
+Example of transferring sensitive config file by using Ansible Vault and templates